DMD1070/DMD1070.github.io/lessons/midterm-project.md

 - [HTML Validator](http://validator.w3.org/)
 - [CSS Validator](http://jigsaw.w3.org/css-validator/)
 - [Host your site with Google Drive](https://support.google.com/drive/answer/2881970?hl=en)

+## When you are finished

+1. Post your site to [Google Drive](https://support.google.com/drive/answer/2881970?hl=en)
+2. Email me the URL
+3. Write your blog post (details below)

+### Blog Post

+Write a blog post about your box project.
+Be sure to include the following:

+- A link to your site (the Google Drive URL).
+- Describe what you learned by completing this project (this might be technical, process, or both).
+- Describe the biggest challenges you faced when building this project and how you overcame them (or if you didn't, how you might do so next time)/

 *This project is based on the [Package](http://teachtheweb.com/course_materials/package.php) assignment by Teach the Web.*